haidaraM/zsh-history-cleaner/README.md

   -k, --keep-duplicates
           Should we keep duplicate commands in the history file?

+  -f, --filter <FILTER_WORDS>
+          Words to filter out from the history.
+Multiple words can be specified.

+  -i, --ignore-case
+          Ignore case when filtering words.

   -h, --help
           Print help (see a summary with '-h')